JohnEarnest/Decker/docs/lil.md

 `count` gives the number of elements in a value.
 The `count` of a number is always 1.

 `first` and `last` extract the first or last elements of a value.
+The `first` of a function is the function's name.

 `range` of a number produces a list of the integers `[0,x)`.
 Applied to anything else, it will produce a list of the _values_ of its dictionary equivalent.

 `keys` produces a list of the _keys_ of a value's dictionary equivalent.
+The `keys` of a function are a list of its argument names.

 `list` of anything produces a list of length 1 containing that value.